 Here are some play ideas to get your newborn moving:

 - Put a toy or rattle in your baby’s hand for your baby to hold.

-- Dangle some fun, bright objects in front of or above your baby to encourage him to reach.
+- Dangle some fun, bright objects in front of or above your baby to encourage her to reach.
 You can put toys within easy reach by attaching a frame over a pram or bouncer and hanging toys from it.

 Concerns about baby development

 Babies develop at their own pace.
 In general, the key events in baby development happen in a similar order, but the age they happen might vary for each child and even for children in the same family.

 But you know your baby best.
 If you have concerns about your baby’s development, including his movement and play, it’s a good idea to see your child and family health nurse or GP.

 This is particularly important if you’ve noticed that your baby: